starpig1129/ai-discord-bot-PigPig/README.md

 - 👤 **User Information Management**: Create and maintain user profiles.
 - 📊 **Channel Data RAG**: Use channel history for context-aware responses.
 - 💭 **Chain of Thought Reasoning**: Employs Chain of Thought reasoning to provide detailed, step-by-step explanations of its thought process, enhancing transparency and understanding.
 This feature allows the bot to break down complex problems into smaller, manageable steps, providing a more comprehensive and insightful response.
+- 🔄 **Auto-Update System**: Automatically checks for and downloads GitHub updates with secure backup and rollback mechanisms.

 ## 🖥️ System Requirements